Home / Blog /1st party vs 3rd party cookies: Easy explanation

 The cookie is then stored on your computer and submitted to the server with every request you make to that web.
 The cookie contains a unique identifier that allows the server to remember who you are and keep you logged in.

-Login Prsistence
+Login prsistence

 But it doesn’t stop there.
 Besides keeping you logged in, cookies can also be used to store your setting.
 Let’s say you change the number of results your favorite search engine should return.
 Chances are high that they save these preferences on a cookie and not on their servers.

-The disadvantages of cookies
+Disadvantages of cookies

 Data Constraints